When Authentication Is Not Enough: On the Security of Behavioral-Based Driver Authentication Systems: Related Works

 Another factor impacting these systems is their implementation in real-world scenarios.
 Most of these works do not specify which system component is responsible for driver authentication.
 Although simple \ac{ml} algorithms can be executed on cars, \ac{dl} networks based on complex and deep structures might require prohibitive costs for the execution on a vehicle and are more likely to be implemented on a dedicated and resourceful server, at least for the training part.
 El Mekki et al.~\cite{el2019improving} implemented a proof-of-concept authenticator with Automotive Grade Linux~\cite{automotiveGradeLinux}, showing its easy applicability to UI personalization.
 However, no one ever implemented or discussed in detail how a physical anti-theft device based on driver behavior can be developed.

 Since running and, especially, training \ac{ml} and \ac{dl} models can be expensive, some literature works delegated at least one of these tasks to a central server in the cloud.
-For instance, Kwak et al.~\cite{kwak2016know} propose to implement the anti-theft module in a remote server accessible via the internet.
-The car sends via wireless communication driver behavior \ac{can} bus data to the server, which then extracts specific features and feeds them to a previously trained \ac{ml} model.
+For instance, Kwak et al.~\cite{kwak2016know} propose implementing the anti-theft module in a remote server accessible via the internet.
+The car sends via wireless communication driver behavior \ac{can} bus data to the server, extracting specific features and feeding them to a previously trained \ac{ml} model.
 Based on the same system model, Ezzini et al.~\cite{ezzini2018behind} proposed a driver authentication scheme implemented on an internet-connected dedicated server that extracts predefined features from \ac{can} bus data to authenticate the driver.
 In other works~\cite{el2019improving, azadani2020performance, gahr2018driver, kang2019automobile}, a remote server has a part in the authentication process.
-All these works, however, do not mention security on the channel between the vehicle and the server, ignoring the threat imposed by sharing users' sensitive plaintext data over a wireless channel which may expose them to possible thefts by malicious users.
+All these works, however, do not mention security on the channel between the vehicle and the server, ignoring the threat imposed by sharing users' sensitive plaintext data over a wireless channel, which may expose them to possible thefts by malicious users.
+Moreover, privacy concerns arising from sharing driving data with third parties should be considered.

+There is growing attention in the literature towards adversarial attacks targeting AI-enabled authentication systems.
+Tan et al.~\cite{8852414} outlined several strategies a potential attacker could use to create synthetic adversarial samples to compromise Remote User Authentication systems.
+These strategies are classified into imitation-based, surrogate-based, or statistics-based methods.
+Marrone et al.~\cite{8987399} conducted a study to assess the impact of adversarial perturbations on Fingerprint-based Authentication Systems (FAS), aiming to pave the way for developing an adversarial presentation attack.
+The findings reveal the potential for adversarial perturbations to deceive both the FAS liveness detector and the authentication system.
+Solano et al.~\cite{10.1145/3411508.3421378} investigated an intuitive attack method for mouse-based behavioral biometrics and evaluated its efficacy against adversarial machine learning attacks.
+The research demonstrated that attacks utilizing domain knowledge exhibit greater transferability across different \ac{ml} techniques and pose more significant challenges for defense mechanisms.